Bachelor of Science in Emergency Medical Services

 Academic advising is a critical component to student success.
 Advisers are here to help you navigate your time as an undergraduate student at the University of Arizona.
 Beyond helping you plan your courses, they can help you connect to campus resources, clarify departmental and university policies, and partner with you to define and achieve your academic goals.

-This program is designed to give paramedics additional subspecialty EMS clinical training as well as a foundation in the fundamental science, communications, math, language, leadership and health care systems knowledge they will need to be the leaders of tomorrow’s EMS systems.
+This program is designed to give certified paramedics additional subspecialty EMS clinical training as well as a foundation in the fundamental science, communications, math, leadership and health care systems knowledge they will need to be the leaders of tomorrow’s EMS systems.

 Students enrolling in this program must hold a current national certification as a paramedic.
 We recognize that paramedic training includes a large amount of fundamental health care knowledge and practical skills, so we want to ensure that each student is given as much transfer credit as possible.
 Therefore, before starting this program, all potential students should email a program adviser who will identify any units that may be transferred from other institutions.
 Transfer units do not generally count for EMS selective units.